ValentinViennot/ntds_kitchen_science/README.md

 ### Playing with the notebooks!

-> All notebooks might be executed independently however we recommend to follow the numerotation (from 1 to 7).
+> All notebooks may be executed independently.
+However, we recommend to follow the order (from 1 to 7) to ensure that all of the necessary files are created in the first notebooks.
 Notebooks are saved with their execution to save you some time and to direct visualization from github repository.

 ## Authors
 - Maraz Zuniga, Erick Antero